 The report also evaluated awareness and usage of location-based applications like Foursquare, Yelp and Gowalla.
 On the basis of sheer awareness among consumers, these platforms are still in the early growth stage among consumers.
 Foursquare has the highest awareness (16%), followed by Yelp (10%) and Gowalla (6%).

 Comparing posts with image attachments to those with video and text attachments, a September 2010 study from Vitrue found that image posts received 22% more engagement than video posts and 54% more engagement than text posts.
 Video posts received 27% more engagement than text posts.

 While image and video being more engaging than text in Facebook posts is fairly intuitive, Vitrue analysts found image beating video in terms of effectiveness somewhat surprising.
 To explain this discrepancy, they cited image being easier and less time-consuming than video for the consumer to view and manipulate, as well as the difficulty of creating a high-quality video and problems many mobile Facebook users have viewing video.

 About the Data: More than 1,700 consumers participated in this survey, which was conducted in April 2011 by comScore, Inc. The survey participants were selected to ensure that results were representative of the demographics of the US online adult consumer.
 Results were weighted to accurately reflect U.S. demographics.

-Topics: Analytics & Automated, Brand Metrics, Creative & Production, Media & Entertainment, Men, Mobile Phone, Online, Personalization, PR, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Technology, Telecom, Women
+Topics: Analytics & Automated, Brand Metrics, Creative & Production, Data-driven, Media & Entertainment, Men, Mobile Phone, Online, Personalization, PR, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Technology, Telecom, Women

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.